 Hesston Community Child Care Association remembers our roots with the Swartzendruber family who created many play structures and equipment needed for the childcare center.
 Each playground still uses something that was created by a Swartzendruber.
 In 2019, the playgrounds were named "Druber's Playground" in dedication to the support and willingness to create something useable from nothing for the center.

 Judy Friesen saw Hesston Community Child Care Association through many moves, trials, and successes throughout her time as Director.
 Judy helped create the love of nature, and the Christ-inspired, child-centered program that we deeply value.
 In 2018 when Judy Friesen retired after 30 years of service, the classrooms were renamed after wildflowers that represent her quality traits and spell out her last name.

 Expanding Community Service

-The School Age Program has been serving children in the community at Hesston Elementary School since 1992.
-Working to meet local family needs, SAP provides several care options for school age children including; before/after school care and full/half day care during Hesston School District's in-service days.
-During the summer months, care is expanded to an all day program known as the Summer Enrichment Program.
-The School Age Program and the Summer Enrichment Program both operate out of Hesston Elementary School.
+The Kid's Connect has been serving children in the community at Hesston Elementary School since 1992.
+Working to meet local family needs, Kid's Connect provides several care options for school age children including before/after school care and full/half day care during Hesston School District's in-service days.
+During the summer months, care is expanded to an all-day program for the summer months.
+Both Programs of Kid's Connect operate out of Hesston Elementary School.